Dreyaan/NO-GPU-THROTTLING/README.md

 OR ANYTHING BAD HAPPENS TO YOUR DEVICE!
 - INSTALL AT YOUR OWN RISK!

-Recommend to use latest version of MAGISK.
+Recommend to use the latest version of MAGISK.